Passer au contenu principal

 This article is about AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
 To see how it works, download the AdGuard app

-On Android devices running OS 6 and earlier, built-in statistics often attributed high data and/or battery usage to AdGuard.
+Due to built-in statistics processes, high data and/or battery consumption was often attributed to AdGuard by Android 6 and earlier.
 This was because AdGuard counted all the traffic it filtered from various apps.
 As a result, AdGuard's share of total data and battery usage was overstated, while other apps were understated.

 With Android 7, however, this scenario has improved.
 Now the data reflected in Android's built-in data usage statistics is very close to reality, although there are minor discrepancies in the battery usage data.